ChocolaterToba/WebBasics/README.md

 - create file userlist.txt with database's username and password, for example
 - "thisismyusername" "this is my password"
 - generate ssl key and certificate, change related paths in pgbouncer.ini
-- $ pgbouncer -d pgboucer.ini
+- $ pgbouncer -d pgbouncer.ini

 To launch website itself:
 - $ python manage.py runserver